Thermally driven quantum refrigerator autonomously resets superconducting qubit: Supplementary Information

-Figure~\ref{FigS2} shows the pulse sequence for measuring $Q_3$'s level-$\ket{1}$ population more accurately than standard qubit readout allows~\cite{geerlings2013, jin2015a}.
-This Rabi scheme involves the $Q_3$ energy levels $|0\rangle$, $|1\rangle$, \textit{and} $|2\rangle$.
-(We measure the qubit-state readout in the subspace ${\rm span} \{|1\rangle, |2\rangle \}$.)
-The scheme involves also two different Rabi oscillations.
-We drive Rabi oscillations between $|1\rangle$ and $|2\rangle$ in each of two cases: with and without a prior $\pi$ pulse in the subspace ${\rm span} \{|0\rangle, |1\rangle \}$.
-The prior pulse interchanges the populations of $|0\rangle$ and $|1\rangle$ [see the 0--1 pulse with the dashed outline in Fig.~\ref{FigS2}(a)].
-We denote these Rabi oscillations' amplitudes by $r$ and $s$, respectively.
-The population of $Q_3$'s $|1\rangle$ state is $s/(r+s)$.
-This method works if $|2\rangle$ is empty and so can serve as a reference for zero population.
+The scheme for measuring $Q_3$'s excited-state population involves two different Rabi oscillations.
+We drive Rabi oscillations between $|1\rangle$ and $|2\rangle$ in each of two cases: with and without a prior $\pi$-pulse in the subspace ${\rm span} \{|0\rangle, |1\rangle \}$.
+The prior pulse interchanges the populations of $|0\rangle$ and $|1\rangle$, i.e., interchanges $P_{0}$ and $P_{1}$ (see the 0--1 pulse with the dashed outline in Fig.~\ref{FigS2}a).
+We measure and denote these Rabi oscillations' amplitudes by $S_\mathrm{R}$ (the Reference in Fig.~S2c) and $S_\mathrm{S}$ (the Signal in Fig.~S2c), respectively.
+We determine $S_\mathrm{R}$ and $S_\mathrm{S}$, while saving experiment runtime as follows: We perform a two-point measurement at $\theta = 0$ and $\theta = \pi$, to determine the amplitudes of the Rabi oscillations.
+From those measurements, we compute a ratio $S_{\rm P}$ related to the populations $P_{1}$ and $P_{2}$: